-- Enforcement cases often involve multiple parties, for example a firm and individuals in the firm.
+Enforcement cases often involve multiple parties, for example a firm and individuals in the firm.
 Enforcement action may be appropriate against just the firm, just the individuals or both.
-In some cases, it will not be possible to reach an acceptable settlement unless all parties are able to reach agreement. - Even where action is not taken against connected parties, these parties may have what the Act calls 'third party rights'.
+In some cases, it will not be possible to reach an acceptable settlement unless all parties are able to reach agreement.

+Even where action is not taken against connected parties, these parties may have what the Act calls 'third party rights'.
 Broadly, if any of the reasons contained in a warning notice or decision notice identifies a person (the third party) other than the person to whom the notice is given, and in the opinion of the FCA is prejudicial to the third party, a copy of the notice must be given to the third party unless that person receives a separate warning notice or decision notice at the same time.
 The third party has the right to make representations and ultimately can refer the matter to the Tribunal.
 Any representations made by the third party in response to a warning notice or decision notice will be considered by the settlement decision makers, who will also decide whether to give the decision notice or final notice.

-- 5.13 In practice, third party rights do not frequently cause undue difficulty for settlement, either because they do not arise at all or because the third party agrees not to exercise such rights.
-FCA The settlement discount scheme 5.14 The settlement discount scheme allows a reduction in a financial penalty, period of suspension or period of restriction that would otherwise be imposed on a person according to the stage at which the agreement is reached.
-Full details of the scheme are set out in FCA DEPP 6.7.
-5.15 Normally, where the outcome is potentially a financial penalty, the FCA will send a letter at an early point in the enforcement process to the subject of the investigation.
+In practice, third party rights do not frequently cause undue difficulty for settlement, either because they do not arise at all or because the third party agrees not to exercise such rights.

+The settlement discount scheme

+The settlement discount scheme allows a reduction in a financial penalty, period of suspension or period of restriction that would otherwise be imposed on a person according to the stage at which the agreement is reached.
+Full details of the scheme are set out in DEPP 6.7.

+Normally, where the outcome is potentially a financial penalty, the FCA will send a letter at an early point in the enforcement process to the subject of the investigation.
 This is what the FCA refers to as a stage 1 letter.

-FCA 5.16 The scheme does not apply to civil or criminal proceedings brought in the courts, or to public censure, prohibition orders, withdrawal of authorisation or approval or the payment FCA of compensation or redress.
-5.17 There is no set form for a stage 1 letter though it will always explain the nature of the misconduct, the FCA's view on penalty, and the period within which the FCA expects any settlement discussions to be concluded.
-In some cases, a draft statutory notice setting out FCA the alleged rule breaches and the proposed penalty may form part of the letter, to convey the substance of the case team's concerns and reasons for arriving at a particular penalty figure. - The FCA considers that 28 days following a stage 1 letter will normally be the 'reasonable opportunity to reach agreement as to the amount of penalty' before the expiry of stage 1 contemplated by DEPP 6.7.3.
-Extensions to this period will be granted in exceptional circumstances only.
+The scheme does not apply to civil or criminal proceedings brought in the courts, or to public censure, prohibition orders, withdrawal of authorisation or approval or the payment of compensation or redress.

+There is no set form for a stage 1 letter though it will always explain the nature of the misconduct, the FCA's view on penalty, and the period within which the FCA expects any settlement discussions to be concluded.
+In some cases, a draft statutory notice setting out the alleged rule breaches and the proposed penalty may form part of the letter, to convey the substance of the case team's concerns and reasons for arriving at a particular penalty figure.
-the person is provided with the preliminary investigation report.

 The timing of the stage 1 letter will vary from case to case.
 Sufficient investigative work must have taken place for the FCA to be able to satisfy itself that the settlement is the right regulatory outcome.
 In many cases, the FCA can send out the stage 1 letter substantially before the person concerned is provided with the FCA's preliminary investigation report (see paragraphs 4.30 to 4.33).
-The latest point the FCA will send a stage 1 letter is when
+The latest point the FCA will send a stage 1 letter is when the person is provided with the preliminary investigation report.